Introducing the Concept of Digital Storytelling to Students

-Most students would benefit from seeing 2-3 examples of digital stories at the beginning of the semester OR when the assignment is initially introduced.
-Ideally, examples from a previous semester if available.
-Main purpose would be to simply clarify what a digital story is (in the way you are referring to it) and what it is not (e.g., video editing, slideshow of somewhat random images).
+Most students would benefit from seeing two or three examples of digital stories at the beginning of the semester OR when the assignment is initially introduced.
+Ideally, examples from a previous semester are helpful if available.
+The main purpose would be to simply clarify what a digital story is (in the way you are referring to it) and what it is not (e.g., video editing, slide show of somewhat random images).

 What to highlight at this time?